Phil Goff warns of service cuts in dire financial update

 Councillors are being briefed at a confidential workshop today by council officers on the deteriorating state of the council's finances.

+"We are asking everybody for constraint.
+That is the process you would expect us to go through in the prudent management of finances when times are tight," he said.

+Goff said the council is not on the brink of collapse or facing appalling circumstances but facing challenging circumstances and will find a way through.

-Goff and finance committee chairwoman Desley Simpson said the council predicted hard times from falling revenue from the impacts of Covid-19 and rising interest and inflation costs before it went out to public consultation on the draft budget.
+In their release, Goff and finance committee chairwoman Desley Simpson said the council predicted hard times from falling revenue from the impacts of Covid-19 and rising interest and inflation costs before it went out to public consultation on the draft budget.

 Back then, the council's finance team was forecasting inflation of 2 per cent in the 2022-2023 financial year.
 Inflation is now 5.9 per cent and expected to be higher than 2 per cent over the coming year.